Unwound: Formation and career (1988–2000)

-Formed in 1988 while still in high school under the name Giant Henry, the band initially consisted of Justin Trosper (vocals, guitar, songwriting), Vern Rumsey (bass), and Brandt Sandeno (drums).
-In July 1991, Giant Henry was renamed to Cygnus X-1 and then Unwound, and released a full demo tape in 1991, and recorded an album in early 1992 (though it would not be released until 1995 as Unwound).
+The first incarnation of the band was formed while all of the members were in high school.
+The trio began by rehearsing covers of Redd Kross, SNFU, and Hüsker Dü.
+When Johnny Wilson left the band, the remaining duo made an announcement, looking for a new drummer.
+When the announcement came to nothing, the group continued as a pair and took inspiration from the Melvins to do something slower and dirtier under the name Johnson, Johnson and Johansson.
+Finally, Vern Rumsey, another friend from high school joined them.
+The trio then decided to, in alignment with punk rock's ethos, take on an instrument they did not know how to play.
+Sandeno played drums, Trosper the guitar, and Rumsey the bass.
+At this point, Giant Henry was born.
+During Giant Henry's downtime, Justin Trosper and his friend Adam Shea formed another duo, Supertanker, while Brandt Sandeno played the guitar in Glad.
+On June 1, 1991, the band played their last show under the Giant Henry name, soon was renamed to Cygnus X-1, and then later Unwound.
+The band released a self-titled demo tape in 1991, and recorded an album in early 1992 (though it would not be released until 1995 as Unwound).
 In July 1992, Sara Lund replaced her friend Sandeno as the drummer for the band.
 This line-up would remain in place until the band's dissolution in 2002.

 The group released several singles and albums, primarily on the Kill Rock Stars label.
 Unwound's Fake Train was their debut album, and the first full-length musical release on Kill Rock Stars; it had been strictly a spoken-word label until its owner Slim Moon attended an Unwound concert and decided he had to release their upcoming album.
 Unwound also had the maiden releases for several other key underground record labels, including Gravity Records and Troubleman Unlimited Records; side project Replikants had the first release on 5 Rue Christine, an esoteric KRS offshoot.
 Unwound and sonic/geographic contemporaries Sleater-Kinney were generally considered KRS's flagship bands of the 1990s.
 Although Unwound was not part of the riot grrrl movement, the band supported gender equality.
 The band made an appearance in the 1994 cult road movie Half-Cocked.